Public-Use Restrictions and Wildfire Information

 Important!
 For accurate, updated information call our toll-free message phone at: 1-877-958-9663

-When Phase B Public Use Restrictions are in effect:
+where campfires are permitted during Phase B Public Use Restrictions

 North Fork John Day